stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 1. The risk of adding more distractions and noise
 2. Lack of adoption by executives and senior managers ... bottom up collaboration, whilst positive, loses impact if the decision makers vacate

 There is no doubt collaboration tech beats email and static documents.
-However, current tech has been designed for small teams of 5 to 30 people.
-Turn them on for hundreds or thousands of employees and the risk is chaos.
+However, collaboration tech today has been designed for small teams of 5 to 30 people.
+Turn those apps on for hundreds or thousands of employees and the risk is chaos.

 ### Imagine the Future